processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ---

 One way to share your writing process with others, if you typed in Google Docs, is to obtain and share the Edit Link to your document.
 Having **edit access** to a Google Docs document also implies that the person has access to the entire edit history of your document.
-If your provide edit access to a Google Docs document to your teacher, you will have essentially shared your writing process.
+If you provide edit access to a Google Docs document to your teacher, you will have essentially shared your writing process.

-The steps below show you how to obtain the "Edit Link" to your Google Docs document and share with others.
+The steps below show you how to obtain the "Edit Link" to your Google Docs document and share it with others.

 ### Step 1.
-Open the Google Docs
+Open the Google Docs document

 ---